diebrum/Mean-Tropospheric-Temperature-Estimation-using-Machine-Learning-and-Deep-Learning/README.md

 MODELS -> The model objects that must be loaded (.h5 files for keras models and .joblib for scikit learn models)

+The data and the models are separated by radiosonde station code.

 Read carefully the .ipy file, it provides the needed information to reproduce or improve this study.